Customers shocked by Bert’s Chuckwagon sign — until they remember it’s April 1

 But some of Roger’s jokes haven’t been appreciated by public officials.

-In 2016, he and Joel distributed fliers with a doctored photo of the newly painted Collinsville municipal water tower with the city’s name misspelled.
+In 2016, he and Joel distributed posters with a doctored photo of the newly painted Collinsville municipal water tower with the city’s name misspelled.

-“Local officials are red faced by spelling error,” the fliers read.
+“Local officials are red faced by spelling error,” the posters read.
 “Who is responsible for forgetting the V in Collinsville and who will pay for it?”

 “Highway plans changed,” read Bert’s message board on April 1 that year.
 “We’re not moving.”